IlKaiser/IoT1/README.md

 # Smart Home

-## What is the problem and why do i need IoT?
+## Problem definition and why i need IoT
-I want to develop an all-in-one smart monitor for my home: i would like to have the light that turns on when i am in the room and turns off when i leave.
-I also want to monitor temperature and humidity in the room.
+I want to develop an all-in-one smart monitor for my home: i would like to have the lights that turn on when i enter the room and turn off when i leave.
+I also want to monitor temperature and humidity.

 ## Sensors and Actuators chosen
 For movement detection i used an **HC-SR501 PIR** sensor that in RIOT OS send a notification every time a movement is started or ended.
 The temperature and humidity will be monitored by a **DHT11 sensor**.
-The actuator i chose are a **Relay** in combination with a **lightbulb** in order to turn the lights on in an automatic way and a simple 16x2 **LCD display** that prints the temperature and humidity every time a movement is detected.
+The actuator i chose are a **Relay** in combination with a **lightbulb** in order to turn the lights on in an automatic way and a simple **16x2 LCD display** that prints the temperature and humidity every time a movement is detected.
-The sensor polling will be event driven: when the PIR sensor detects a movement the aforementioned routine starts.
-The PIR sensor is in costant polling.
+The DHT11 sensor polling will be event driven: when the PIR sensor detects a movement the aforementioned routine starts.
+DHT11 is also polled on MQTT publish every 30s.
+The PIR sensor is in continuous polling.

 ## Circuit Setup
 ![Png](./source/circuit_setup/circuit.png)

 ### DHT11 temperature & humidity Sensor